 Watson could face discipline, including a suspension, under the terms of the player conduct policy as a result of the allegations should the league determine that Watson violated it.

-Watson is currently accused in 22 civil lawsuits filed in Houston, Texas court of sexual misconduct during massage therapy appointments between 2020-2021.
+Watson is currently accused in 22 civil lawsuits filed in Harris County of sexual misconduct during massage therapy appointments between 2020-2021.

 Watson has denied any wrongdoing and maintained that any contact with the therapists was consensual.
 Watson has admitted that he sought most of the therapists out by using his social media accounts and the direct messaging features.